jabramyk/mo-portfolio-2025/README.md

 ### **AI Chatbots**
 - **Main Chat**: Click the chat bubble (bottom-right) to talk with Mohamed
 - **Inspector Chat**: Enable inspector mode and click any element for technical details
-- **Model Selection**: Switch between Gemini and Groq models in settings
+- **Model Selection**: Automatic fallback between Gemini and Groq models
+- **GitHub Integration**: Ask about any of my repositories or projects

 ### **Inspector Mode**
 - **Enable**: Click the "Inspect Mode" button (top-left)